 FINDING CAMPING:

-One of the benefits of traveling by campervan is that you don’t necessarily HAVE TO make campsite reservations in advance and you can almost always CAMP FOR FREE.
+One of the benefits of traveling by campervan is that you don’t necessarily HAVE to make campsite reservations in advance and you can almost always CAMP FOR FREE.
 Not only can you camp for free but we encourage it and like the saying goes: some of the best things in life are free.

 Truth be told, finding camping in the winter can be more difficult than normal, and you may have to be more flexible or creative in choosing a spot to stay for the night.
 This is mainly because traditional campgrounds close during the winter season.
 National forest service roads are not maintained in the winter and are often impassable with snow.
 For a detail guide on HOW TO CAMP FOR FREE check out our VANLIFE 101 blog post.